crowdsecurity/crowdsec/pkg/leakybucket/README.md

    by https://golang.org/pkg/time/#ParseDuration.
    Nevertheless, this kind of bucket is often used with an infinite leakspeed and an infinite capacity [capacity set to -1 for now].

+#### Bayesian

+ * bayesian_prior: The prior to start with
+ * bayesian_threshold: The threshold for the posterior to trigger the overflow.
+ * bayesian_conditions: List of Bayesian conditions with likelihoods

+Bayesian Conditions are built from:
+ * condition: The expr for this specific condition to be true
+ * prob_given_evil: The likelihood an IP satisfies the condition given the fact that it is a maliscious IP
+ * prob_given_benign: The likelihood an IP satisfies the condition given the fact that it is a benign IP
+ * guillotine: Bool to stop the condition from getting evaluated if it has evaluated to true once.
+This should be used if evaluating the condition is computationally expensive.

 ## Add examples here